 The B.S. in Communication Arts is a general degree.
 The option to unofficially declare an area of concentration is intended to offer Communication Arts students the opportunity to develop a special “expertise” in one or two areas that they can share with prospective employers and graduate programs.
 These areas include Advertising Communication, Business Administration, Journalism, Public Relations, and Media Graphics and require that you earn 12 credits in program-designated courses.

-Two 5-year Programs
+Three 5-year Programs

 You can earn a B.S. in Communication Arts AND a graduate degree in just 5 years: